vmware/powershell-module-for-vmware-cloud-foundation-reporting/README.md

 ### Browsers

-For the best expereince, use one of the following browsers to view generated HTML reports.
+For the best experience, use one of the following browsers to view generated HTML reports.

 - Microsoft Edge
 - Google Chrome